Scientific American

 Examples:

-• There is a strong commitment to transparency and accountability.
+• There is a commitment to transparency and disclosure regarding any financial or personal connections that may influence research or findings.

 Contradictions